mhwlng/streamdeck-elite/README.md

 Animated gif files are only supported for the STATIC buttons.

+If .gif images are configured for Power/Limpet/Hyperspace buttons, then no texts or pips are drawn on top of them.

 The plugin can (optionally) automatically switch to a different profile, if the in-game state changes. (e.g. deploy hardpoints, enter SRV etc.)
 More instructions on the [Wiki](https://github.com/mhwlng/streamdeck-elite/wiki/Automatic-Profile-Switching).